Big Ten Conference: Women's lacrosse

 Women's lacrosse became a Big Ten-sponsored sport in the 2015 season.
-As of the upcoming 2025 season, the Big Ten women's lacrosse league includes Johns Hopkins, Maryland, Michigan, Oregon, Northwestern, Ohio State, Penn State, Rutgers, and USC.
-Big Ten women's lacrosse programs have 23 of the 38 all-time NCAA championships, including 12 of the last 15.
+As of the most recent 2026 season, the Big Ten women's lacrosse league includes Johns Hopkins, Maryland, Michigan, Oregon, Northwestern, Ohio State, Penn State, Rutgers, and USC.
+Big Ten women's lacrosse programs have 24 of the 39 all-time NCAA championships, including 13 of the last 16.
 Maryland has earned one pre-NCAA national title and has won 14 NCAA national championships, including seven straight from 1995 to 2001 and most recently in 2019.
-Northwestern has claimed seven NCAA titles, including five straight from 2005 to 2009.
+Northwestern has claimed nine NCAA titles, including five straight from 2005 to 2009.
 Penn State has earned three pre-NCAA national titles and two NCAA titles in 1987 and 1989.
 Johns Hopkins became the seventh women's lacrosse program in the Big Ten as of July 1, 2016, with the roster increasing to nine with the 2024 arrival of Oregon and USC.